MEGA Alma-Ata

-The MEGA Alma-Ata (МЕGA Алма-Ата) is a large shopping and entertainment center in Almaty.
+The MEGA Alma-Ata (МЕGA Алма-Ата) is a large shopping and entertainment center in Almaty, Kazakhstan.

 History

 MEGA Alma-Ata was opened on 25 October 2006 and is located at 247a Rozybakiev Street.
-The total area of the center is 175,300 m², and the commercial area is 80,470 m².
+The total area of the center is 175,300 m2, and the commercial area is 80,470 m2.
 The total amount to the project was 70 million dollars, and its implementation took 2.5 years.
 After its opening, the mall became the largest shopping and entertainment complex in Central Asia.

 Mega Alma-Ata 2

 On 2 November 2013, MEGA Alma-Ata was expanded and the additional space was named MEGA Alma-Ata 2.
-The total area of it is 75 793 m², and the commercial area is 35 298 m².
-It houses 120 boutiques, 15 different cafes and restaurants, underground parking (21,243 m²) and parking for 1,000 spaces.
+The total area of it is 75 793 m2, and the commercial area is 35 298 m2.
+It houses 120 boutiques, 15 different cafes and restaurants, underground parking (21,243 m2) and parking for 1,000 spaces.

 During an opening ceremony of MEGA Alma-Ata 2, a world record was set for cooking and eating bauyrsaks: ten chefs cooked 667 kg bauyrsaks, which were completely eaten by visitors in two hours.
 The record was recorded by a judge of the Guinness Book of Records in the category "The largest number of cooked and eaten donuts".

 Structure

-The shopping center has a hypermarket with an area of 6100 m², a hypermarket of household appliances (1800 m²), a hypermarket for children's goods (2500 m²), a food court for 700 seats, 20 cafes and restaurants, a 15-screen multiplex cinema, a total area of 8.5 thousand sq m, a climbing wall 16 m high, ice skating rink with an area of 638 m².
+The shopping center has a hypermarket with an area of 6100 m2, a hypermarket of household appliances (1800 m2), a hypermarket for children's goods (2500 m2), a food court for 700 seats, 20 cafes and restaurants, a 15-screen multiplex cinema, a total area of 8.5 thousand sq m, a climbing wall 16 m high, ice skating rink with an area of 638 m2.
 The number of boutiques in the center reaches 120.
-There is an underground parking for 1,100 spaces with an area of 13,500 m².
+There is an underground parking for 1,100 spaces with an area of 13,500 m2.